 Functions for creating and querying workers, worker-sets, and worker-set sets are given in Section 3.8.
 The workers of an instance are held in a worker-set in the instance called the staffing.
-It may be retrieved by calling
+It may be retrieved by calling int NrcInstanceStaffingWorkerCount(NRC_INSTANCE ins); NRC_WORKER NrcInstanceStaffingWorker(NRC_INSTANCE ins, int i);

-'''

 NRC_WORKER_SET NrcInstanceStaffing(NRC_INSTANCE ins);

-'''